 Purpose of this policy

-To ensure that schools are informed about student support services available to school networks.
+To ensure that schools are informed about Student Support Services available to schools.

-Student Support Services assist children and young people facing a range of barriers to learning to achieve their educational and developmental potential by providing a range of strategies and specialised support at individual, group, school and network levels.
+Student Support Services (SSS) assist children and young people facing a range of barriers to learning to achieve their educational and developmental potential by providing a range of strategies and specialised support at the individual, group, school and Area levels.

-Schools should use the Department's Student Support Services Guidelines to support local student support service delivery arrangements.
+Area teams will use the Department's Student Support Services Handbook to support local delivery arrangements.

 Background – Governance Arrangements

-Student Support Services operate within schools networks with the objectives to:
+Student Support Services operate as part of the Department's Area multi-disciplinary teams with the objectives to:

 - work in collaboration with services within the community to identify and intervene early with children and young people who have additional needs or are at risk of disengagement